Subramanyarao11/gdsc-talk/slides.md

 <blockquote v-click>
 <div class="text-base">
-Let's see a practical example on DOM Manipulation & Event Handling by building a Interactive and Dynamic Components
+Let's see a practical example on DOM Manipulation & Event Handling by building Interactive and Dynamic Components
 </div>
 </blockquote>